 In case you shoot both RAW and JPEG when you tether, you can tell Capture One to consider the images are a pair with the same file name and different file extension only, or as consecutive images with incremental numbers.

 Camera Settings Tool

-In an earlier post I discussed the Camera tool for remotely controlling the camera.
-This is a quick and easy to use tool and it has the Live View button and shutter release!
+In an earlier post, I discussed the Camera tool for remotely controlling the camera.
+This is quick and easy to use tool and it has the Live View button and shutter release!

 However, there is a second tool on the Capture tool tab with many more settings: the Camera Settings tool.
 The two stacked images below are the first two of four screens of settings of the Phase One XF with IQ3 100mp digital back.

 It is so comprehensive that it even has a search option!
-I was looking for the vibration delay setting.
+I was looking for a vibration delay setting.